Imperial Route of the Community of Madrid: Artistic heritage

-The Herrerian style in the Imperial Route
+The Herrerian style

 The Royal Monastery was completed on September 13, 1584, after 21 years of work, based on an initial project by Juan Bautista de Toledo, continued, after his death, by Juan de Herrera.
 This is not the only Herrera construction to be found on the Imperial Route and in other areas of the Sierra de Guadarrama.
 This style quickly spread throughout the region, thanks to the benefits granted by the Spanish Royal House, aimed at remodeling buildings.
 The measure was intended to avoid depopulation and, at the same time, to promote a certain aesthetic unity.

 One of the most characteristic features of the Herrerian style, the slate pyramidal spire with a pointed top, is present in the towers of the main churches of different localities in Guadarrama.
 Outside the tourist itinerary, we can mention those of Galapagar, initially built in the Gothic style, and Colmenarejo, which also shows traces of the Escorial style throughout its exterior.

 Within the route, the Herrerian churches found here present a sober and imposing appearance, completely disproportionate to the size of the small towns where they are located, as is the case with the monastery of El Escorial itself.

 The church of Nuestra Señora de la Asunción, in Valdemorillo, is one of the largest.
 Built in the 8th century as a mosque, it was transformed in later centuries.
 It still preserves Mozarabic remains on its north façade, as well as some Romanesque, Gothic (such as its ribbed vault) and Baroque elements (such as its sacristy).
 The reform promoted at the end of the 16th century and culminated in 1601 gave it a unitary aspect, clearly Herrerian.
 It was carried out by Bartolomé Elorriaga, a disciple of Juan de Herrera, who used granite stone ashlars.

 The church of Nuestra Señora de la Estrella, in Navalagamella, declared an Asset of Cultural Interest by the Community of Madrid, also stands out for its proportions.
 It was built in late Gothic style, as a fortified temple, as can still be seen in its thick buttresses.
 Like the church of Valdemorillo, it was remodeled in the 16th century, in line with the economic incentives granted by the Crown.
 The Herrerian features are present externally, especially in its main façade and in its tower, crowned by the characteristic spire.
 Its interior, however, maintains the original Gothic style.
 It is worth mentioning its ribbed vault.